alishahussain/team2/_posts/2023-11-27-progress-check.md

 - The cards became a lot more random and no longer had a pattern.
 - changed color bar in painter game to sliders for more visual concept
 - changed formatting of painter game
+- added finishing touched to all games
+- did reviews